aptise/peter_sslers/README.md

 ## full unit tests

-This is still sketching out the idea.  this is not ready for production yet.
+This is still sketching out the idea. this is not ready for production yet. i'm personally using it, but the API is not stable and tests are not integrated.

 ## Database Docs